nterreri/thesis/report/appendix.md

 synonym generation tests which require a very large amount of RAM to run efficiently (see above).

-It is good to notice at this point the difference in runtime between the decoupled unit tests and the integration tests in this case, running all unit tests for the project takes mere seconds (as it should).
+Running only the unit tests should take less than a minute[^fast].
 The unit tests, in fact, are designed for quick execution (see Martin, 2009, p.132).
-Running these tests should take less than a minute.
 Finally, if the pytest-cov package is been installed (Schlaich, 2016) then it is possible to get reports for code coverage about individual subpackages by providing the desired subpackage name as an argument in the following manner: